Sungjae Im Betting Profile: The Sentry - PGA TOUR

 Im's Best Finishes

-- Im played 30 tournaments last season, earning one top-five finish and collecting nine finishes in the top 10.
+- Im teed off in 30 tournaments last season, securing one finish in the top five and collecting nine top-10 finishes.

 - In those 30 events, he made the cut 24 times (80%).

-- Last season Im's best performance came when he shot -9 and finished fourth at the Farmers Insurance Open.
+- Last season Im's best performance came at the Farmers Insurance Open, where he shot -9 and finished fourth.

-- With 1098 points last season, Im ranked 32nd in the FedExCup standings.
+- Im ranked 32nd in the FedExCup standings with 1098 points last season.

 Im's Strokes Gained Rankings